Last updated on Apr 19, 2024

 4. Put characters in jeopardy

 Placing your characters in a dangerous situation is the ultimate recipe for sudden suspense (remember Stephen King’s method in Misery).
-It’s especially helpful when you’re approaching the climactic point of your mysterious suspense arc, and need to escalate it with some short-term horrific suspense.
+It’s especially helpful when you’re approaching the climactic point of your mysterious suspense arc and need to escalate it with some short-term horrific suspense.

 5. Stay one step ahead

 It can sometimes be hard not to include hints the way you’d want them as a reader: crystal clear, so you can guess the outcome easily.
 But well-done suspense successfully cloaks its plot in obscurity, resulting in the hard-earned satisfaction of the resolution.
-This means staying ahead of your reader, in order to keep them on their toes.
+This means staying ahead of your reader in order to keep them on their toes.

-As you write, don’t employ hints too obviously or frequently, and throw in some distractions or red herrings where you as a reader would be looking for clues.
-The key here is to hint at several different outcomes throughout the story, so that the reader can speculate without getting too close to the actual resolution — unless they’re a great detective, as you should be by now!
+As you write, don’t employ hints too obviously or frequently, and throw in some distractions or red herrings where you, as a reader, would be looking for clues.
+The key here is to hint at several different outcomes throughout the story so that the reader can speculate without getting too close to the actual resolution — unless they’re a great detective, as you should be by now!

-All these tips, as well your newly acquired knowledge of its various incarnations, have officially made you a master of literary suspense.
+All these tips, as well as your newly acquired knowledge of its various incarnations, have officially made you a master of literary suspense.
 Just think: you could be the next Liane Moriarty, Stephen King, or even Agatha Christie.
 Whichever it is, don’t leave us in suspense.

 1 response